-- Locate the statement "The combined weight of occupants and cargo should never exceed XXX kg or XXX pounds" on your vehicle's placard. - 2.
+- Locate the statement "The combined weight of occupants and cargo should never exceed XXX kg or XXX lbs" on your vehicle's placard. - 2.
 Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from XXX kilograms or XXX pounds.
+Subtract the combined weight of the driver and passengers from XXX kg or XXX lbs.